ActiveLogin/ActiveLogin.Authentication/docs/bankid.md

     - Samsung Internet
     - Opera Mini

-___Note:___ Brave on iOS/Android is not supported at the moment.
-It identifies as Safari or Chrome for privacy reasons and will get wrong configuration.
+___Note:___ Brave on iOS/Android identifies as Safari or Chrome for privacy reasons and will get wrong configuration, so the redirect flow will fail.

 ___Note:___ If you aim to support IE11 a polyfill for some JavaScript features we are using is needed.